Software & Tools

 Frequently Asked Questions

-What is the best booking software for solo estheticians?
-For solo estheticians who want booking, deposits, reminders, notes, and a branded website in one platform, SpaSphere is purpose-built for that workflow.
+Q: What is the best booking software for solo estheticians?
+A: For solo estheticians who want booking, deposits, reminders, notes, and a branded website in one platform, SpaSphere is purpose-built for that workflow.
 For basic scheduling only, GlossGenius or Square work as starting points.

-How much should booking software cost?
-Budget tools run $16 to $48/month but often require paid add-ons for features like reminders, forms, and marketing.
+Q: How much should booking software cost?
+A: Budget tools run $16 to $48/month but often require paid add-ons for features like reminders, forms, and marketing.
 All-in-one platforms like SpaSphere cost $118 to $139/month but include everything.
 Read our esthetician software pricing guide for a full breakdown.

-Do I need a booking website or just a booking link?
-A booking link gets you started.
+Q: Do I need a booking website or just a booking link?
+A: A booking link gets you started.
 A booking website builds long-term search visibility and client acquisition.
 If you plan to grow beyond referrals, your own booking website matters.

 Try SpaSphere for $1 for 30 days.